-So I would spot a favourite early and then watch it through the stages and from 4 weeks you can assess temperament and character.
-There is no one thing — its really about an all round puppy that meets the standard and has the personality to cope with the show ring.
+So I would spot a favorite early and then watch it through the stages and from 4 weeks you can assess temperament and character.
+There is no one thing — its really about an all-round puppy that meets the standard and has the personality to cope with the show ring.

-What is your process to find suitable partners for a breeding?
+What is your process to find suitable partners for breeding?

 A number of criteria are important when considering a stud dog for your bitch.
 For me, I must like the dog, its character and temperament, and not just in the show ring.
 The latter is possibly the hardest thing to see in your stud dog — you can see him in the controlled environment of the show ring or working but it is best to try and see him at home to witness how he lives and behaves.